ericbastarache/neighbourhood-map/README.md

 The search box on the bottom right corner of the screen provides the ability to filter the map markers based on your input.

-The map can be found live at (http://ericbastarache.github.io/neighbourhood-map/index.html)